Bastrop County Complex Fire: Fire progression

 The wildfire complex began as three individual fires whose ignitions were reported within three hours on September 4, 2011.
 The first fire was ignited by fallen power lines near Circle D-KC Estates, Texas, located 16 mi (10 km) northeast of Bastrop.
-A nearby homeowner called 9-1-1 at 2:20 p.m.
-CDT, reporting the fire.
+A nearby homeowner called 9-1-1 at 2:20 pm (all times are CDT), reporting the fire.
 An investigation performed by the Texas Forest Service (TFS) determined a point of origin near 258 Charolais Drive.
 Strong winds caused a pine tree to snap 8 ft above the ground, resulting in the upper trunk falling atop power lines and triggering sparks that reached the dry grass and leaf litter below.
-The first fire grew quickly after ignition; the Bastrop volunteer fire department requested fire suppression equipment from the TFS at 2:25 p.m.
-CDT but determined at 2:33 p.m.
-CDT that the blaze was uncontrollable, prompting evacuations.
+The first fire grew quickly after ignition; the Bastrop volunteer fire department requested fire suppression equipment from the TFS at 2:25 pm, but determined at 2:33 pm that the blaze was uncontrollable, prompting evacuations.
 Thirty-two minutes later after the first ignition, a second fire initiated 4 mi to the north near Schwantz Ranch Road and U.S. Highway 290; the TFS determined that this second ignition was also caused by a tree falling upon power lines.
 An investigation by Bluebonnet Electric Cooperative, which services the power lines in the region, arrived at similar conclusions for the cause of the fires.
-Pushed southward by a strong northerly wind, the wildfire crossed Texas State Highway 21 at 3:02 p.m.
-CDT.
-Mike Fisher, the emergency management coordinator for Bastrop County, formally declared the situation a disaster at that time, authorizing aid from outside of the county.
+Pushed southward by a strong northerly wind, the wildfire crossed Texas State Highway 21 at 3:02 pm.
+Mike Fisher, the emergency-management coordinator for Bastrop County, formally declared the situation a disaster at that time, authorizing aid from outside of the county.
 The conflagration subsequently spread into Bastrop State Park and began to encroach upon Texas State Highway 71.
-The highway's right-of-way formed a preexisting firebreak spanning 325 ft across.
-Firefighters set dead grass in the highway's median strip to deter expansion of the flames south of the highway, but were unsuccessful; the first fire crossed the highway at 4:07 p.m.
-CDT.
-The two initial fires grew and aggregated into a single wildfire by 5 p.m.
-CDT after joining near Cardinal Drive, continuing to spread through Bastrop State Park and across Texas State Highway 71.
+The highway's right-of-way formed a pre-existing firebreak spanning 325 ft across.
+Firefighters set dead grass in the highway's median strip to deter expansion of the flames south of the highway, but were unsuccessful; the first fire crossed the highway at 4:07 pm.
+The two initial fires grew and aggregated into a single wildfire by 5 pm after joining near Cardinal Drive, continuing to spread through Bastrop State Park and across Texas State Highway 71.